codaxy/curriculum/README.md

 ## Contribution

-The idea is a pilot and any suggestions to improve the structure are welcome.
+This is a pilot project and any suggestions to improve the structure are welcome.

 Ideally, every important topic (a heading, or a bullet list item) should be a link to the article or some other resource that is most relevant to the topic in question.
 If there is no link:

 - wording should be clear enough so you can easily Google the terms, or find them in a reference book and
 - the topic is such that ideally zero style/best practice/convention discrepancies can be introduced by consulting different sources

-Since there will usually be more than one link for each topic and some links cover more than one topic, the rest of them can be listed in **Useful links** section within a topic group.
+Since there will usually be more than one link for each topic, the rest of them can be listed in **Useful resources** section within a topic group.

 In general, any style/best practice/convention dilemmas should be dealt with explicitly: